IBM/watson-nao-robot/README.md

       **User**: What is the highest profit of Capri Italy in 2007?

       **NAO response**: The highest profit of Capri Italy in 2007 is 310000.

+## 13. Update the NAO Robot Choregraphe Behaviour with service credentials and Node-RED URL

+## 14. Transfer the behaviour to NAO Robot